We have five factories and 19 years of experience in plant extracts

 B. Pesticide and Heavy Metal Testing: Before harvesting, the stevia leaves are tested for the presence of pesticides and heavy metals.
 This ensures that the final product is free from harmful substances that could pose health risks.

-C. Standardization of Stevioside Content: The Stevia Extract must meet a certain standard of stevioside content, which is the primary sweetening compound in stevia.
+C. Standardization of Stevioside Content: The stevia extract must meet a certain standard of stevioside content, which is the primary sweetening compound in stevia.
 This is achieved by carefully selecting and processing the leaves to ensure a consistent and potent product.

 D. Microbiological Testing: The extract undergoes rigorous microbiological testing to ensure it is free from harmful bacteria, yeast, and mold.
-This is essential for maintaining the safety and purity of the Stevia Extract.
+This is essential for maintaining the safety and purity of the stevia extract.

-E. Sensory Evaluation: The taste and aroma of the Stevia Extract are evaluated to ensure they meet the desired quality standards.
+E. Sensory Evaluation: The taste and aroma of the stevia extract are evaluated to ensure they meet the desired quality standards.
 This helps in identifying any off-flavors or undesirable characteristics that may affect the consumer's experience.

 F. Consistency Checks: Regular checks are performed to ensure that the extraction process is consistent and reliable.
 This includes monitoring the efficiency of the extraction method and the quality of the raw materials used.